 - Oil filter

 Cylinders are the parts in which the movement of the piston takes place.
 They are generally made of large size and have holes to form a seal with the piston.
-The number of cylinders holds the power and size of the engine.
+The number of cylinders holds power and the size of the engine.

 2. Oil Passages and Galleries